-Vote now!
-And help Rewire earn a bigger grant from CREDO:House Democrats then attempted a parliamentary maneuver that would have killed the ultrasound bill forever, but that failed on a party-line vote.
+Rewire is a non-profit independent media publication.
+Your tax-deductible contribution helps support our research, reporting, and analysis.House Democrats then attempted a parliamentary maneuver that would have killed the ultrasound bill forever, but that failed on a party-line vote.
 Therefore, both bills are now scheduled for debate and vote tomorrow.

 Next week, Virginia Delegate David Englin (D-45) plans to change the conversation around the forced transvaginal ultrasound bill (or as we believe it is more accurately described, the state-sanctioned rape bill) next week by addressing its potental criminality under Virginia’s object sexual penetration statute.